sah/java-tutorial/02-Setup.md

 Download and install [Java](http://www.java.com/en/download/index.jsp) if it isn't already installed on your system.

 Go to the [Maven download](http://maven.apache.org/download.html) page to download the Maven binary distribution and extract it to your file system.
-Add the `bin` directory to your path, eg.
+Add the `bin` directory to your path, for example,

 	export PATH=YOUR_MAVEN_PATH/bin:$PATH